Contributions to Wasabi

 Why should I donate?

 Wasabi is Free Open Source Software (FOSS).
 No service is provided, and therefore it doesn't generate any revenue.
-However, maintaining and improving the software requires ongoing effort, such as maintenance, continuous improvement, bug fixes, testing, documentation, regular updates etc...
+However, maintaining and improving the software requires ongoing effort, such as maintenance, continuous research, bug fixes, testing, documentation, regular updates, etc...

-While Wasabi is one of the best tools available to use Bitcoin privately, achieving flawless financial-sovereign privacy is still a work in progress.
+While Wasabi is one of the best tools available to use Bitcoin privately, achieving flawless financial sovereignty is still a work in progress.
 There are many features yet to be implemented, and your support can help make them a reality.

 Additionally, contributors cover static costs, such as server expenses and release management, using their personal funds.